 Your immune system is supposed to stop bad things from entering your body and causing you to get sick.
 It’s supposed to fend off foreign matters that enter your systems, like viruses or chemicals.

 So, if your immune system is performing correctly, it will attack invaders that present themselves in your body to do harm, and they destroy them.
-However, in those who have psoriasis, the immune system attacks the wrong thing and instead causes inflammation and causes a rapid growth of skin cells, which results in a psoriasis flare-up.
+However, in those who have psoriasis, the immune system attacks the wrong thing and instead causes inflammation and causes a rapid growth of skin cells, which results in a flare-up.

-Psoriasis is a very interesting condition — not so much for those who are suffering from it right now and just want it to go away — but when you’re in the frame of mind to explore it, it’s incredible just how many variations of psoriasis there are.
+Psoriasis is a very interesting condition — not so much for those who are suffering from it right now and just want it to go away — but when you’re in the frame of mind to explore it, it’s incredible just how many variations of this condition there are.
 With many conditions, there’s one way you know you’ve got it, and that’s it, but psoriasis can present itself in many different forms.

 Psoriasis is a condition that is thought to affect approximately 125 million people worldwide.
 So if you ever feel like no one could understand what you’re dealing with, and why me, world, why me?
 There are so many other people out there dealing with a similar issue.

-What Are the Different Types of Psoriasis?
+What Are the Different Types?

 Unfortunately, to go with the redness, these patches can also be itchy and painful.
 Often, these patches can appear on the knees or elbows, and they’re also known to appear on the scalp or your back.